isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 behaviour of subatomic particles and fundamental forces except gravity.
-He explained, "therefore to understand the origin of the universe, we will need a unified theory of gravity and the standard model of the quantum world," and how string theory "is a leading candidate for the Theory of Everything in physics."</p>
+He explained, "therefore to understand the origin of the universe, we will need a unified theory of gravity and the standard model of the quantum world," and how string theory "is a leading candidate for the 'theory of everything' in physics."</p>
 <p>Assoc.
 Prof. Tan performed a simple demonstration, holding a line representing
 a string drawn on a piece of paper at a distance to model to the audience how "a very, very short string will look like a point particle" from afar.